The Garden Library for the Migrant Communities and Neighborhoods of South Tel Aviv

 Why a library?

-Because we see the right to a book as a fundamental human right.
+We chose to establish a library because we see the rights to a book (to education and to culture) as a fundamental human right.

 Because, as alluded to in the opening quote by S.Y.
 Agnon, a book provides both escape and shelter, a home, an identity, and a mother tongue.

-Because this is the place migrant workers congregate on weekends.
+The park is the communal hub of the neighborhood.
+It is the place where residents congregate on weekends.
 It was important for us that the library come to the people, that those who maintain illegal immigrant status will come without fear, that the library would not have a closed door or a guard at the entrance who would check and ask questions.

 The Garden Library - architectural rendering

-The library contains approximately 3,500 books in Mandarin Chinese, Amharic, Thai, Tagalog, Arabic, French, Spanish, Nepalese, Bengali, Hindi, Turkish, Romanian, Sinhala, Tigrinya, and English.
-The children’s cabinet also holds books in Hebrew.
+The library contains approximately 3,500 books in 16 different languages - Mandarin Tigrigna, Amharic, Thai, Tagalog, Arabic, Hebrew, French, Spanish, Nepalese, Bengali, Hindu, Turkish, Romanian, Russian, and English.

 Book sorting at Mesila, the Aid and Information Center for the Foreign Worker and Refugee Community of Tel-Aviv